hs-esslingen-it-security/hses-GeNESIS/README.md

   This tool guides you through the creation process of a new configuration file and is **recommended for new users**.
 - The `-g` expects a GeNESIS tag of a previous run.

+### Process-Related Arguments
+If you don't need all generation steps for your research, you can limit the generation process to a set of generation steps by breaking early after a specific step with the `-b` argument.

-### Output Related Arguments
+### Output-Related Arguments
 For each generation cycle, GeNESIS creates an output folder in the GeNESIS [output folder](./hses_genesis/output/).
 To alter the root output folder, you can pass an absolute path to GeNESIS with the `-o` argument.
+You can further group your generated evaluation scenarios with the `-l` argument.
+GeNESIS will then save all inputs in correspondingly named folders inside the specified output folder.

-By default, GeNESIS creates three different files for each generation cycle:
+By default, GeNESIS creates four different files for each generation cycle:
 1) a `graph.graphml`-file containing the generated network topology and security configurations,
 2) a `packets.csv`-file containing the generated communication, and
 3) a `.genesis-tag`-file containing the GeNESIS tag of the related run of the output.
+4) a `metadata.json`-file containing metadata of the generated network topology and generated communication.

-The arguments `-img`, `-zpl`, `-omnet`, `-ns3`, `-yang`, and `-ipt` extend the GeNESIS output by specific files:
+The arguments `-img`, `-zipml`, `-omnet`, `-ns3`, `-yang`, `-ipt`, `-ri` extend the GeNESIS output by specific files:
 - With the `-img` argument, GeNESIS adds a visual representation of the generated network topology as .png and .jpg.
 - With the `-zpl` argument, GeNESIS adds a file containing the generated topology and security configurations in a [zimpl](https://zimpl.zib.de)-parsable format.
 - With the `-omnet` argument, GeNESIS adds a folder containing all nescessary files to simulate the generated network traffic in [OMNeT++.](https://omnetpp.org)
 - With the `-ns3` argument, GeNESIS adds a file to simulate the generated network traffic in [ns-3.](https://www.nsnam.org)
 - With the `-yang` argument, GeNESIS adds a ietf format conform yang.json file describing the generated network topology.
 - With the `-ipt` argument, GeNESIS adds a [iptables](https://www.netfilter.org/projects/iptables/index.html)-save format conform file for each generated firewall.
-- With the `-latag` argument, GeNESIS depicts the GeNESIS tag in an alternate, latex-parsable and more readable format.
+- With the `-ri` argument, GeNESIS adds three different csv files containing different resilience-related information of the generated topologies.
-  Due to missing compression, the latag is usually longer than the default tag.